Pontifical Greek College of Saint Athanasius: Later history

 The college was managed by the Roman Curia during the peak of the Curia's reorganisation by pope Sixtus V. From 1591 to 1604 it was managed by the Dominicans, then by the Jesuits and then from 1773 onwards by the Congregation for the Propagation of the Faith.
 From 1803 to 1845 no teaching took place at the College - instead, its students attended the College of the Propagation of the Faith (now the Pontifical Urbaniana University).
 In 1886 the college reopened under the management of the Resurrectionist Congregation, before shifting back to the Jesuits in 1890 and to the Benedictines in 1897.
 In 1919 it was put under the charge of the Belgian Benedictine community, headed since 1956 by Chevetogne Abbey.

 The current Pro Rector is the Rev. Fr.
 Thomas Bailey, OSB and the Rev. Fr.
 Gabriel Florian-Borzos is the Spiritual Director of the college.

 Rite

-For many years the seminarians of the college only used the Byzantine Rite and rejected the Latin Rite, leading to constant disagreements with seminarians who used the Latin Rite.
-The dispute was resolved by pope Leo XIII, who referred to pope Benedict XIV's 1755 bull 'Allatae Sunt', which repeated both rites' validity.
+For many years the seminarians of the college only used the Byzantine Rite as opposed to the Latin liturgical rites, leading to constant disagreements with seminarians who used the Latin liturgy.
+The dispute was resolved by pope Leo XIII, who referred to pope Benedict XIV's 1755 encyclical 'Allatae Sunt', which repeated both rites' validity.
 He also pointed out that the college's church of Sant'Atanasio had four Latin altars and so both rites could be practiced on an equal footing.